 For the youngest passengers, the rules are straightforward.
 Missouri law requires all children under 4 years old to be in a child safety seat that meets federal safety standards.
 This typically means your little one will be in either a rear-facing or forward-facing car seat with a five-point harness.
 At this stage, the goal is to provide maximum support for their head, neck, and spine.
 It’s important to follow the manufacturer’s height and weight limits for your specific car seat and keep them harnessed for as long as possible before considering a booster seat.

-For Children Ages 4-7
+Guidelines for Children Ages 4-7

 This is the prime age for booster seats.
 Once your child outgrows their harnessed car seat (usually around 40 pounds), it’s time to make the switch.
 According to Missouri law, children between 4 and 7 years old who weigh at least 40 pounds must be in a child safety seat or booster seat.
 They need to continue using it until they reach 80 pounds or are 4 feet 9 inches tall.
 A booster seat’s job is to lift your child up so the vehicle’s lap and shoulder belts fit them correctly, protecting their abdomen and chest in a crash.